zaheenrahman/Clinicians-NPI_RestAPI_Python_Flask_React/README.md

 Models Overview

 Clinician Model

 Purpose: Represents healthcare clinicians within the system.

 Fields:

 id: A unique identifier for each clinician.
-It serves as the primary key. first_name and last_name: The clinician's first and last names.
+It serves as the primary key.

+first_name and last_name: The clinician's first and last names.
 Both are indexed to improve query performance on these fields.

 npi_number: The National Provider Identifier (NPI), a unique 10-digit identification number for covered healthcare providers in the United States.
 It's marked as unique, ensuring no two clinicians have the same NPI.

 state: The state in which the clinician is registered to practice.
 This is stored as a 2-letter code and is marked as unique, which might be a mistake since multiple clinicians can practice in the same state.

 appointments: A dynamic relationship to the Appointment model.
 This allows for querying a clinician's appointments directly from a clinician instance.

 Patient Model

 Purpose: Represents patients within the system.

 Fields:

-id: A unique identifier for each patient, serving as the primary key. first_name and last_name: The patient's first and last names, both indexed for improved query performance.
+id: A unique identifier for each patient, serving as the primary key.

+first_name and last_name: The patient's first and last names, both indexed for improved query performance.

 dob: The date of birth of the patient, essential for medical records and age calculation.

 appointments: A dynamic relationship to the Appointment model, facilitating the querying of a patient's appointments directly.

 Appointment Model

 Purpose: Manages the appointments between clinicians and patients.

 Fields:

 id: A unique identifier for each appointment, serving as the primary key.

 appointment_date: The date and time when the appointment is scheduled to take place.

 clinician_id: A foreign key linking to the Clinician model, indicating which clinician is associated with the appointment.

 patient_id: A foreign key linking to the Patient model, indicating which patient the appointment is for.

 status: The status of the appointment (e.g., scheduled, cancelled, completed), allowing for the management of appointment lifecycle.

 Relationships

 The Clinician and Patient models are linked to the Appointment model via foreign keys, establishing a one-to-many relationship from clinicians and patients to appointments.
 This means a single clinician or patient can have multiple associated appointments.
 The backref in each relationship provides a simple way to access related appointments from a clinician or patient instance.

 #### *Notes*

-The uniqueness constraint on the state field in the Clinician model might need to be revisited, as typically multiple clinicians would practice in the same state.

 The dynamic loading strategy (lazy='dynamic') for the appointments relationships allows for more flexible and efficient querying of related appointments, as it returns a query object instead of a list of items.